Feeble-minded

 The term feeble-minded was used from the late 19th century in Europe, the United States, and Australasia for disorders later referred to as illnesses, deficiencies of the mind, and disabilities.

 At the time, mental deficiency encompassed all degrees of educational and social deficiency.
 Within the concept of mental deficiency, researchers established a hierarchy, ranging from idiocy, at the most severe end of the scale; to imbecility, at the median point; and to feeble-mindedness at the highest end of functioning.
 The last was conceived of as a form of high-grade mental deficiency.

 The development of the ranking system of mental deficiency has been attributed to Sir Charles Trevelyan in 1876, and was associated with the rise of eugenics.
 The term and hierarchy had been used in that sense at least 10 years previously.

 During this time, institutions for individuals labeled as feeble-minded grew due to rising social concern and changes in education.

 History

 The earliest recorded use of the term in the English language dates from 1534, when it appears in one of the first English translations of the New Testament, the Tyndale Bible.
 A biblical commandment to "Comforte the feble mynded" is included in 1 Thessalonians.

 A London Times editorial of November 1834 describes the long-serving former Prime Minister Lord Liverpool as a "feeble-minded pedant of office".

-In the United States, The Association of Medical Officers of American Institutions for Idiotic and Feeble-Minded Persons (AMO) was established in 1876 as a professional organization for institution superintendents.
+In the United States, The Association of Medical Officers of American Institutions for Idiotic and Feebleminded Persons (AMO) was established in 1876 as a professional organization for institution superintendents.
 Over time, it broadened its membership to include various professionals interested in the welfare of individuals with intellectual disabilities, marking a significant step toward fostering support for this community.